Ethnography of the University Initiative

 The Ethnography of the University Initiative (EUI) began in 2002 as a group of faculty, staff, and students at the University of Illinois interested in research on universities as institutions.
 Early on we agreed that universities and colleges are complex institutions with multifaceted and often conflicting values, commitments, and identities.
 We envisioned a collaborative, campus-wide project, dedicated to directing and supporting student inquiry on the university.

 We had little idea of the many twists and turns this initiative would take, or the impact it would have.
 We knew it would grow and develop across theoretical, methodological, and disciplinary borders, but never could we have imagined it becoming a home for such innovative student research.
 Thanks to sustained interest from various campus units EUI is alive-and-well, and true to our history, still growing and changing.

-From these EUI-affiliated courses, nearly 1,000 student research projects have been archived for public and/or EUI use via the Illinois Digital Environment for Access to Learning and Scholarship (IDEALS), an online repository of research and scholarship of faculty, staff, and students of the University of Illinois.
+From these EUI-affiliated courses, over 1,200 student research projects and presentations have been archived for public and/or EUI use via the Illinois Digital Environment for Access to Learning and Scholarship (IDEALS), an online repository of research and scholarship of faculty, staff, and students of the University of Illinois.

 In addition, EUI has hosted a number of special projects, most notably, an EUI faculty-student collaborative research project that culminated in a substantial report, “Ethnography of the Brown v.
 Board of Education Jubilee Commemoration."
 A second web-based project showcasing EUI research on race and diversity is on-line, as part of the Ford Foundation supported project, "Documenting the Difference that Diversity Makes".
 EUI Live offers a web-portrait of the first year of EUI student research.
 These projects represent the potential for EUI research to contribute to a self-reflexive university, cognizant of and engaged in its local, national, and global communities.